 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: The nearest doctor is in Tsumeb, around 100km from Mushara Lodge.
+- The nearest doctor is in Tsumeb, around 100km from Mushara Lodge.

 - Moderate Risk

-Security measures: The main entrance gate is locked from 8.00pm.
+- The main entrance gate is locked from 8.00pm.

-Fire safety: There is a fire extinguisher in every room.
+- There is a fire extinguisher in every room.

 - In Place

-Laundry facilities: A laundry service is available for an extra charge.
+- A laundry service is available for an extra charge.

-Money: Currency exchange is possible.
+- US$ and €uro currency exchange is possible.
 There are safes in the chalets and rooms, for which keys are kept at reception.